A super creamy rice pudding made with sweetened condensed milk and spices. It is rich and custardy!

 2. Whole milk, plus coconut milk and condensed milk.

-Although only whole milk is necessary, I do prefer mine with both coconut and condensed milks, which enrich the rice pudding with subtle notes that contrast with those from the spices.
+Although only whole milk is necessary, I do prefer mine with both coconut and condensed milks, which enrich the rice pudding with subtle notes that contrast with those of the spices.

 Coconut milk is an ingredient present in many savory and sweet dishes from my Northeastern region of Brazil, while condensed milk is a staple in Brazilian desserts, serving both as a sweetener and creamer.